Updated January 2021

-I mean, there was no bacon in the original recipe!
 The beauty of this kind of dish is that you can adapt it to your own tastes.
-You can really add any root vegetable to it.
-Sometimes I roast the butternut squash before adding it for a different flavour.
-It breaks down into the sauce slightly and thickens it.
+You can really add any root vegetable to it such as sweet potatoes or parsnips.
+I use large chunky carrots and butternut squash here, some diced quite small. the smaller pieces break down into the sauce slightly and thickens it.
 You could also put some potatoes directly into the stew and serve it in a bowl with some bread and salad.
 I prefer to serve it with creamy mash for ultimate comfort food and some steamed green beans or broccoli for freshness.
 I know a lot of recipes say to brown the beef first, but Jamie took the hard work out of this and said it is just as good without the extra effort.
 Who am I to argue?
-I use shoulder of beef in stews; it slow cooks beautifully and falls apart when the stew is done.
+When choosing a cut of beef for this, I like to go for shoulder, chuck, shin or flank in stews; it slow cooks beautifully and falls apart when the stew is done.
+You want a cut with a lot of flavour which usually means a lot of muscle so it takes time to break that down.
 Make sure to use a bottle of wine that you would actually drink.
 Then drink the rest with the stew!

 This is another dish that tastes good the day after you make it and freezes really well.